 And just like that, we're back on track.
 Disney saves our day!

 Instead of a queue, they built a playground.
-Instead of standing you get to climb, slide, swing or just sit and relax.
-They hand out a beepers when you enter (the flashing kind Chili’s or Applebee’s would use).
-You hang out in the playground.
+Instead of standing in line, they give you a beeper (like the kind Chili's or Applebee's would use.
+So in lieu of the line, you enter a playground to climb, slide, swing or just sit and relax.
 When your beeper goes off, you gather the kids, walk out the exit and climb right onto the ride.